 To clear cache in Safari, go to the Settings page and then the Advanced tab to enable the Develop menu/features for web developers.
 Then, click the Develop menu and choose Empty Caches.

-1. Download CleanMyMac X for free and install it.
+1. Download CleanMyMac for free and install it.

-2. Open the app, go to the Privacy feature, and click Scan.
+2. Open the app, go to Protection in the sidebar, and hit Scan.

 The app will remove outdated cache and help erase all traces of your online activity.